j4jks/CHEF-KOCHs-FF-Hardening/README.md

-**This project is beta, some settings are not recommend to apply because it might break stuff.**
+**This project is beta**, some settings are not recommend to apply because it might break stuff.